docs/onboarding-actions/README.md

-# node-hello2
+# Simple Node app for Actions onboarding

-Everything is awesome node demo 🎉
+"Everything is awesome" in this Node demo!  🎉